-We may face difficulties in re-engaging and growing our sales force in Mainland China after our suspension of recruiting activities in the first half of 2014.
+We may continue to face difficulties in re-engaging and growing our sales force in Mainland China after our suspension of recruiting activities in the first half of 2014.

 In January 2014, we announced that in light of a government review in Mainland China we were temporarily suspending all business promotional meetings as well as acceptance of applications for new sales representatives in that market.
 This suspension was not lifted until May 2014, following completion of this government review in March 2014.
 Largely as a result of this suspension, our Sales Leaders in Mainland China decreased significantly during 2014, from approximately 49,000 as of December 31, 2013 to approximately 17,000 as of September 30, 2014.
-It is unclear what long-term impact this suspension and negative publicity associated with these matters will have on our operations in Mainland China and other markets.
-Our business is highly dependent on the continual recruitment of new individuals attracted to our earnings opportunity in Mainland China and elsewhere and on momentum in our sales and expansion created by recruiting.
-Although our business in Mainland China showed signs of stabilization during the second half of 2014 as sales were relatively even from the second to the fourth quarter of the year, we have not previously undertaken such a lengthy suspension of business meetings and acceptance of applications for new sales representatives, and there is uncertainty regarding the full impact the voluntary actions we took during the first part of 2014 could have on our sales force and business going forward.
+As of December 31, 2015, our Sales Leaders increased to 21,000.
+Our business is highly dependent on attracting new individuals to participate in our earnings opportunity in Mainland China and elsewhere and on momentum in our sales and sales force expansion created by recruiting.
+It is unclear what long-term impact this disruption will continue to have on our operations in Mainland China and other markets.
+While our business in Mainland China stabilized in 2015, we continue to work to engage and grow our sales force in order to renew growth in the market.
 Any significant or prolonged difficulties in re-engaging our sales force could adversely affect our sales and results of operations.